-Ioanna has joined Ironbridge International Institute of Cultural Heritage (IIICH) as a research fellow under the Bridge Fellowship programme, which is a ‘Birmingham-Illinois Partnership for Discovery, Engagement and Education in May 2017.
+Ioanna is a lecturer and has joined Ironbridge International Institute of Cultural Heritage (IIICH) in May 2017.

 Ioanna has completed her undergraduate studies in Greece and her postgraduate studies in the UK.
 Her first degree is in Urban and Regional Planning, from the Department of Planning and Regional Development, University of Thessaly, in Greece.
 Her dissertation focused on a specific category of heritage, that of traditional settlements in Greece, constituting the first systematic mapping and documentation of crucial characteristics of all the traditional settlements in Greece (almost 900 in total).
 She graduated with a First Honours Degree, coming first in her class and obtaining 12 scholarships and awards for her excellent performance during the 5 years of her studies.

 In 2009 Ioanna moved to the UK for her MSc in Urban Regeneration, at the Bartlett School of Planning, University College of London (UCL), for which she secured funding by Achillopoulos Foundation Institute in Greece.
 Her dissertation explored the relationship between conservation of heritage and economic development, focusing on the efficiency of Greek conservation policies in addressing this relationship.